joshatkin1/laravelDemo/README.md

 6. ./vendor/bin/sail build --no-cache
 7. ./vendor/bin/sail up -d
 8. ./vendor/bin/sail artisan octane:reload

-There is no real purpose of the functionality in this project, just a demonstration.
+9. then view app in https://0.0.0.0:8000/home

+This app is just for demonstration and the functionality has no purpose, (I would not design and use some of these features in the way they have been implemented here)